heipacker/meteor-package-tools/README.md

-# Ethereum tools
+# Moac tools

-A set of helper functions for ethereum dapps.
+A set of helper functions for moac dapps.

 See here for a [demo of the template helpers](http://localhost:4000/#tools).